 |Well Done||140 degrees F||40 minutes|

 Cooking Beef Using Sous Vide

-From tender filet mignon to roast and brisket, beef prepared using sous vide is sure to be perfectly cooked every time.
+Sous vide is an exceptional way to prepare beef to ensure it is perfectly cooked every time, whether it is filet mignon, roast, or brisket.
 As opposed to traditional methods like pan-searing or grilling, sous vide steaks will not be scorched or have overcooked outer edges.
 For recommended times and temperatures when cooking sous vide beef, check out the table below:

 |Steak||Rare||129 degrees F||1 hour 30 minutes|

 |Roast||Rare||133 degrees F||7 hours|

 |Well Done||185 degrees F||8 hours|

 You can also use the sous vide method to easily cook pork chops and roasts or tougher cuts like pork belly and pork shoulder.
 Cooking pork sous vide-style will even eliminate chewy or tough spots in your meat.
 For recommended times and temperatures when cooking pork sous vide, check out the table below: